-Volunteers will be given free access to the historic park grounds for a weekly donation of 20 hours of park service in any of our volunteer positions listed below:
+Volunteers will be given free access to the historic park for agreed upon service in any of our volunteer positions listed below:

-Volunteers interpret the daily lives of the inhabitants of the Presidio from 1752-1776.
-Dress and act the part utilizing skills such as weaving, cooking, planting crops, and relaying information on the era to park visitors.
+Volunteers interpret and demonstrate the daily lives of the inhabitants of the Presidio from 1752-1885.
+Dress and act the part utilizing skills such as weaving, cooking, frontier printing, teaching in the schoolhouse, woodowrking, blacksmithing, or chocolate making, and relaying information to park visitors.

 Volunteers welcome visitors to the park, provide information on Arizona State Parks and the surrounding area, collect fees, help with the gift shop and answer phones.

 Volunteers interpret the park’s expansive history, including archaeological sites, historic structures, and museum artifacts, through giving talks, presentations, and/or guided tours for the enjoyment and education of our park visitors.